kaidez/kaidez.github.io/_posts/2011-01-12-tutorial-simple-effective-jquery-image-rollover.md

  [1]: http://kaidez.com/almay-project-using-html5-net-jquery/

 Truthfully, I wasn't going to post this: I found it on another site and felt that re-posting it here would be claiming it as my own creation.
 But I found quite a few other sites using the exact same script, so I'm not the only one re-posting it.
 Plus, this rollover code works…well I might add.
 It doesn't use CSS, making it much more cross-browser compliant; it's not as buggy as some other JavaScript rollover code I've encountered, and it gets the job done with very little code.

 I'm viewing all those other re-posts as an endorsement of how almost-perfect this code is.
 Here's my endorsement:

-{% prism markup %}
+<pre><code class="language-markup">

 <!DOCTYPE html>
 <html dir="ltr" lang="en-US">
 <head>
 <meta charset="UTF-8" />